gbrrestoration/rrap-mds-knowledge-hub/information-system/provenance/registry/exploring_the_registry.md

 You can refine the list of entities by using the sorting and filtering options.
 Shown below:

-1. Sorting - click the dropdown and select an order this includes:
+1. Sorting - click the dropdown and select from the sort options:
-    - Oldest first
-    - Newest first
+    - Created Time (Oldest First)
+    - Created Time (Newest First)
+    - Updated Time (Oldest First)
+    - Updated Time (Newest First) (Default)
+    - Display Name (A-Z)
-    - Name
+    - Display Name (Z-A)
-    - Entity ID
-2. Filtering by type - click the dropdown and select the entity type
+2. Filtering by item type - tick "Filter by type" then select the desired entity type in the dropdown above.
+To stop filtering by type, untick the box.
-3. Filtering by text - click in the input box and type your query - this filters the record list for resources which contain your specified substring.
-You do not need to submit or confirm the search query, it will automatically search as you type.

 |                                 Sorting and filtering                                 |
 | :-----------------------------------------------------------------------------------: |